vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_examples.md

 ## Create a new custom sensor: chair occupancy

 By default, the contact status is inverted as preferred.
-With this addition to configuration.yaml you can create a new sensor which show the correct status in your dashboard.
+With this addition to configuration.yaml you can create a new sensor that shows the correct status in your dashboard.
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io